Heimlet/tg_miniapp_template/README.md

 <h2>About the project</h2>

-<p>This is an ascetic e-commerce website built with Vue3 and CSS and Django DRF.
-This
-website features a modern and intuitive design, with easy-to-use navigation and a simple shopping experience that puts the focus on the products.</p>

 <p>This is a telegram mini-app ready-to-use in production base for complex applications.
 Seamless user authentication without quiting telegram application is built-in and provides smooth user experience.</p>